nicolasfauchereau/metocean/README.md

 ## Some interesting tools

-+ [runipy (running IPython notebooks from the command line)](http://nbviewer.ipython.org/github/nicolasfauchereau/metocean/blob/master/notebooks/runipy.ipynb)
++ [runipy (running IPython notebooks from the command line)](http://nbviewer.ipython.org/github/nicolasfauchereau/metocean/blob/master/notebooks/runipy.ipynb) see the note inside this notebook: **runipy** does not work with the new version of IPython (IPython 3.0, notebook format v4) but nbconvert (which comes with IPython) can now execute IPython notebooks in place.
 + [Anaconda and conda](http://nbviewer.ipython.org/github/nicolasfauchereau/metocean/blob/master/notebooks/conda.ipynb)

 ## Some interesting libraries